-Vapo Group peat production areas have RHP certificates5 (quality standards and requirements for trade substrates) and RPP (Responsibly Produced Peat4) certificates, which are awarded to a specific peat bog area.
+Neova Group peat production areas have RHP certificates6 (quality standards and requirements for trade substrates) and RPP (Responsibly Produced Peat5) certificates, which are awarded to a specific peat bog area.
 RHP (Regeling Handels Potgronden) quality mark gives a thorough quality judgement on the certified substrates and the RPP principles and criteria ensure responsible peatland management during and after peat production.

-Vapo Group follows all local and EU requirements and laws that are eligible for peat production.
-RPP requirements are stricter than local legislation and require additional environmental monitoring.
+Neova Group follows all local and EU requirements and laws that are eligible for peat production.